 We pay outliers by offsetting reductions in the operating and capital base rates (reducing the payment rates to all cases so outlier payments don’t increase or decrease estimated aggregate Medicare spending).

 We set the national fixed-loss threshold at 5.1% of total FY payments.
-For FY 2024, we’ll use the same FY 2020 methodology to incorporate a projection of operating outlier payment reconciliations for the FY 2024 outlier threshold calculation.
+Our methodology incorporates a projection of operating outlier payment reconciliations for the outlier threshold calculation.

 Transfer Policy

-We reduce MS-DRG payments when the patient’s LOS is at least 1 day less than the geometric mean MS-DRG LOS and 1 of these:
+We reduce MS-DRG payments when the patient’s LOS is at least 1 day less than the geometric mean MS-DRG LOS and 1 of these apply:

 - The hospital transfers the patient to another IPPS-covered acute care hospital or, for certain MS-DRGs, a post-acute care setting